Alan-Foster/Bubblewrap-App/README.md

 ## Changelog

+* 0.0.6 - More color adjustments.
+Moved addMenuItem to new file.
+Ate half a bagel.
+* 0.0.5 - Background is now transparent.
+Added background to instructions.
-* 0.4.0 - Added rounded corners to bubbles.
+* 0.0.4 - Added rounded corners to bubbles.
 Background is now bubble-blue.
-* 0.3.0 - Added instructions.
+* 0.0.3 - Added instructions.
 Changed backgroud color.
 Got a cup of tea.
-* 0.2.0 - The app finally works now!
+* 0.0.2 - The app finally works now!
-* 0.1.0 - Initial Launch and Testing
+* 0.0.1 - Initial Launch and Testing